 The Court sets out eleven “principles and guidelines” that “should be adhered to when applying the bail provisions in a contested hearing” (para.
 67).
 These principles "also provide the legal backdrop that should guide plans of release to which the parties consent" (para.
 44).

-(a) “Accused persons are constitutionally presumed innocent, and the corollary to the presumption of innocence is the constitutional right to bail.”
+(a) “Accused persons are constitutionally presumed innocent, and the corollary to the presumption of innocence is the constitutional right to bail.” (para.
+67(a))

 The conceptual starting point for a bail hearing is a consideration of the following constitutional guarantees:

 1) The right to be presumed innocent until proven guilty according to law in a fair and public hearing by an independent and impartial tribunal (s.
 11(d) of the Charter); and

 2) The right not to be denied reasonable bail without just cause (s.
 11(e) of the Charter).

 The right not to be denied reasonable bail without just cause is an essential element of an enlightened criminal justice system.
 It entrenches the effect of the presumption of innocence at the pre-trial stage of the criminal process and safeguards the liberty of accused persons… (emphasis added)